Arithmetic group symmetry and finiteness properties of Torelli groups: Main general results

 \begin{thm} If the $D$-module $L$ satisfies the above assumptions, then $\T (L)$ is geometrically $D$-irreducible, that is, the only $D$-invariant, Zariski closed subsets of $\T (L)$ are either equal to $\T (L)$, or finite. \end{thm}

 We deduce Theorem \ref{thm:bintro} from a deep result in diophantine geometry, due to M. Laurent \cite{Lau}, in Section \ref{sec:dsim}.
 Note that the conclusion of our theorem above is in marked contrast with the behavior of the induced $D$-representation in the affine space $L\otimes \C$, for which $S$-invariant, infinite and proper Zariski closed subsets may well exist.
 Theorem \ref{thm:bintro} enables us to obtain in Section \ref{sec:dsim} the following consequences of the triviality of resonance.
+In the particular context of mapping class groups, we recover from Part \eqref{it} below Theorem \ref{thm:johnkf}, in slightly stronger form.